hortonworks/cloudbreak/docs/index.md

 You are done - from now on Cloudbreak can launch Azure instances on your behalf.

-_Note:_ Cloudbreak does not store any login details for these instances - when you create **Templates** you can specify a `password` or `SSH Public key` that can be used to login into the launched instances.
+_Note:_ Cloudbreak does not store any login details for these instances - you can specify a `password` or `SSH Public key` that can be used to login into the launched instances.

 _Note:_ Because Azure does not directly support third party public images Cloudbreak will copy the used image from VM Depot into your storage account.
-The steps below need to be finished ONCE and only ONCE before any stack is created for every affinity group - **this is an automated step**  - it's only highlighted here as an explanation of why it takes longer for the first time:
+The steps below need to be finished ONCE and only ONCE before any stack is created for every affinity group - **this is an automated step**  - it's only highlighted here as an explanation of why provisioning takes longer at first time:

 _1. Get the VM image - http://vmdepot.msopentech.com/Vhd/Show?vhdId=42480&version=43564_